Zurich Airport railway station

-Zürich Airport railway station (Bahnhof Zürich Flughafen) is a railway station serving Zurich Airport in Switzerland.
-The station is located underneath the Airport Centre, the main ground-side passenger terminal of the airport, which is in the canton of Zürich and the municipality of Kloten.
+Zurich Airport railway station (Bahnhof Zürich Flughafen) is a railway station serving Zurich Airport in Switzerland.
+The station is located underneath the Airport Centre, the main ground-side passenger terminal of the airport, which is in the canton of Zurich and the municipality of Kloten.
+It is located within fare zone 121 of the Zürcher Verkehrsverbund (ZVV).

 History

-When Zürich Airport first opened in 1948, the nearest railway was the single-track line from Oerlikon to Effretikon, forming a loop off the original main line of the Zürich to Winterthur line.
+When Zurich Airport first opened in 1948, the nearest railway was the single-track line from Oerlikon to Effretikon, forming a loop off the original main line of the Zurich to Winterthur line.
 This line passed through Kloten Balsberg and Kloten stations, which are respectively 1.5 km and 2.1 km from the airport terminal.
 In 1980 and in order to improve access to the airport, a new main line was constructed between Oerlikon and Effretikon.
 The new line passed under the airport terminal, and the airport railway station was opened.
 Originally the station was planned to be served only by intercity trains, but it is now served by a mixture of long distance and suburban trains.

 The previous line from Oerlikon through Kloten Balsberg and Kloten to Bassersdorf was retained, and is used by suburban trains that do not call at the airport and freight trains.
 The section from Bassersdorf to Effretikon was abandoned, and trains off the Kloten line now join the new line for this section of their journey.
 Other suburban trains use the original main line through Dietlikon.

 Layout and facilities

+Train

-The station is situated on the airport railway line between Oerlikon and Effretikon, which forms one variant of the Zürich to Winterthur main line.
+The station is situated on the airport railway line between Oerlikon and Effretikon, which forms one variant of the Zurich to Winterthur main line.
 The station, which is entirely underground, has two island platforms serving four tracks, each with a length of 400 m.
 The platforms are linked to the Airport Centre, which contains the station ticket office, by escalators and lifts.
 The Airport Centre also contains several floors of retail and catering facilities, as well as access, via check-in and security, to the Airside Center and gate lounges.